joaofx/MantisBoard/README.md

 # MantisBoard

-Tool that creates a Kanban board view for Mantis.
+Tool that creates a Kanban board view from a Mantis.

 Warning: It was developed for my past job that had a customized version of Mantis.
 You might can adapt the get.rb file to import tickets from your Mantis

 ### Setup

-After clone, run:
+After clone, download gem packages running:

 ```
 bundle install